oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 The `oracle.net.wallet_location` connection property is not allowed in the `jdbc` object due to security reasons.
 Instead, users should use the `wallet_location` object to specify the wallet in the configuration.

-For the JSON type of provider (Azure App Configuration, HTTPS, File) the `wallet_location` is an object itself with the same spec as the [password JSON object](#password-json-object) mentioned above.
+For the JSON type of provider (Azure Key Vault, HTTPS, File) the `wallet_location` is an object itself with the same spec as the [password JSON object](#password-json-object) mentioned above.

 The value stored in the secret should be the Base64 representation of the bytes in `cwallet.sso`.
 This is equivalent to setting the `oracle.net.wallet_location` connection property in a regular JDBC application using the following format: